 Wet rides, spills, or just humidity might mean you want to put on some fresh clothes in the evening.
 Bring them with you to avoid returning to your hotel.

 197 Some rides will close during storms

-Some rides will close at Walt Disney World during storms or during threats of.
-Schedule Fastpass selections for rides such as Test Track, Expedition Everest outside of the afternoon storm period.
+Some rides will close at Walt Disney World during storms.
+Schedule outside attractions for the morning.

 198 Don’t skip Disney Springs

 There is a lot to do and see at Disney Springs, including free entertainment.
 For further information, visit our Guide to Disney Springs.

 Do you want to save some money on your park souvenirs?

 Disney’s Character Warehouse is a Disney Outlet where excess Disney Theme Park merchandise is sold heavily discounted.
 Many of the items are still available at a higher price inside the parks.